vivet/GoogleApi/README.md

 ##### Nuget: https://www.nuget.org/packages/GoogleApi (net4.5, netstandard1.2)

 ##### Version 3.0.0 Highlights:
+* Follow the progress for endpoints upgrade below.
-* Downgrade to netstandard1.2 (more portable platforms support, i think)
+* Downgrade to netstandard1.2 (more portable platforms support, i think).
-* Walk-through of all endpoints aligned with Google Api Documentation
+* Walk-through of all endpoints aligned with Google Api Documentation.
 * Request validation improved for all endpoints.
 * Added missing endpoints.
 All Api's are now complete again.
-* Search fully implemented and supported (possibly postponed to v3.1)
+* Search fully implemented and supported (possibly postponed to v3.1).
-* Improvements to Language and Country Enums / Extensions (aligned with Google, isolated for all endpoints)
+* Improvements to Language and Country Enums / Extensions (aligned with Google, isolated for all endpoints).
 * and much more.

 ### Google Api Integrations: